The cause could be one of several conditions, ranging from skin irritation caused by shaving to lymphedema or breast cancer.

 If they suspect a lymph node disorder or breast cancer, you may need a blood test and possibly a tissue biopsy from a lymph node or, if present, a lump.

 The blood test may include a complete blood count (CBC) and a test for specific markers of the suspected condition.

 Treating a stretched muscle generally involves ice and rest for the first few days.
 As the pain subsides, you can apply heat to help improve circulation to the area.
 Light stretching can also increase circulation.

 Treatment for shingles may include:

-- Famciclovir (Famvir) – to kill the virus and keep symptoms under control.
+- Famciclovir (Famvir) kills the virus and keeps symptoms under control.